Structured Content

 Enable the Structured Content Editor:

 You must configure Document Authoring to use the Structured Content editor for documents in your chosen folder.
-This is done by adding a configuration entry that maps folder paths to the editor URL.
+This is done by adding a configuration entry that maps a folder path to the editor URL.

 - Open the Document Authoring config page: